About Ib

 From Adversity to Influence: Why I Coach

-I don’t coach because I have all the answers—I coach because I’ve lived through the questions.
+I don’t coach because I have all the answers.

 “Will I ever recover from this loss?”